libralibra/UK_Teaching/Uni/Falmouth/COMP712/workshops/pathfinding_Dij_Astar/pathfinding_2.md

 ## Task 5: different number of neighbours
 [Top](#top)

-The default implementation focuses on exploring 4 neighbours around a given cell: north, south, east, and west.
+The default implementation focuses on exploring 4 neighbors around a given cell: north, south, east, and west.
 However, in certain games, characters are capable of moving in 8 different directions rather than just 4, as depicted in the image below.

 ![4-Neighbourhood vs 8-Neighbourhood](48_neighbourhood.png)
 *Source: https://www.researchgate.net/publication/329579183_Membrane_Computing_for_Real_Medical_Image_Segmentation/figures?lo=1*